-Scott Shell, a current graduate student instructor at the University of California at Berkeley, received an MA in Linguistics in 2014 and is currently pursuing a PhD in Germanic Linguistics.
+Scott Shell, a PhD candidate at the University of California at Berkeley, received an MA in linguistics in 2014 and is currently pursuing a PhD in Germanic linguistics.
 His interests are semiotics, runology, Germanic/Scandinavian mythology and historical linguistics.

 - Shell, Scott.
 Review of In Prayer and Laughter: Essays on Medieval Scandinavian and Germanic Mythology, Literature, and Culture by Anatoly Liberman.
 Berkeley Insights.
 (Forthcoming, Spring 2019)